 The program is open to first-year students majoring in the college’s School of Education, School of Kinesiology, and School of Social Work.
-Additional majors eligible to live in Cypress Hall include Allied Health majors of Pre-physician Assistant, Pre-Physical Therapy, Pre-Occupational Therapy, Pre-Cardiopulmonary Sciences, Pre-Clinical Laboratory Sciences (Medical Technologists), Pre-Pharmacy, Pre-Nursing, and Pre-Dental Hygiene.
+Additional majors eligible to live in Cypress Hall include Allied Health majors of Pre-physician Assistant, Pre-Physical Therapy, Pre-Occupational Therapy, Pre-Cardiopulmonary Sciences, Pre-Clinical Laboratory Sciences (Medical Technologists), Pre-Pharmacy, and Pre-Dental Hygiene.

 The HSERC provides a component of student life that interfaces learning both inside and outside the classroom and improves the academic atmosphere of LSU.
 Students in these qualifying majors and programs live in Cypress Hall on the west side of campus.
-Residents will explore their diverse major paths through programs hosted in the building by in-hall staff and CHSE faculty members.
+Residents explore their diverse major paths through programs hosted in the building by in-hall staff and CHSE faculty members.

-Students will take at least two classes every semester with other HSERC students, with some of them in one of the on-site classrooms in Cypress Hall.
+Students take at least two classes every semester with other HSERC students, with some of them in one of the on-site classrooms in Cypress Hall.
 The HSERC has on-site academic advisors with scheduled office hours, and students will have priority scheduling for some CHSE classes including exclusive access to some CHSE courses typically reserved for second-year students.
 Activity courses like golf, tennis, jogging and aerobics will also be course options for HSERC students.

 - In-hall study groups